Medicaid: Mortality and disability reduction

+Rural hospitals boosted revenue

 A 2020 study found that Medicaid expansion boosted the revenue and operating margins of rural hospitals, had no impact on small urban hospitals, and led to declines in revenue for large urban hospitals.
 A 2021 study found that expansions of adult Medicaid dental coverage increasingly led dentists to locate to poor, previously underserved areas.
-A 2019 paper by Stanford University and Wharton School of Business economists found that Medicaid expansion "produced a substantial increase in hospital revenue and profitability, with larger gains for government hospitals.
+A 2019 paper by Stanford University and Wharton School economists found that Medicaid expansion "produced a substantial increase in hospital revenue and profitability, with larger gains for government hospitals.
 On the benefits side, we do not detect significant improvements in patient health, although the expansion led to substantially greater hospital and emergency room use, and a reallocation of care from public to private and better-quality hospitals."

+Financial and health security increase

 A 2017 survey of the academic research on Medicaid found it improved recipients' health and financial security.
 Studies have linked Medicaid expansion with increases in employment levels and student status among enrollees.
 A 2017 paper found that Medicaid expansion under the Affordable Care Act "reduced unpaid medical bills sent to collection by $3.4 billion in its first two years, prevented new delinquencies, and improved credit scores.
 Using data on credit offers and pricing, we document that improvements in households' financial health led to better terms for available credit valued at $520 million per year.
 We calculate that the financial benefits of Medicaid double when considering these indirect benefits in addition to the direct reduction in out-of-pocket expenditures."
 Studies have found that Medicaid expansion reduced rates of poverty and severe food insecurity in certain states.
 Studies on the implementation of work requirements for Medicaid in Arkansas found that it led to an increase in uninsured individuals, medical debt, and delays in seeking care and taking medications, without any significant impact on employment.
 A 2021 study in the American Journal of Public Health found that Medicaid expansion in Louisiana led to reductions in medical debt.